Can Dogs Eat Bananas? (An Ultimate Guide)

 Unlike humans, dogs are more intolerant to sugar in the diet.
 In fact, dog’s shouldn’t have any sugar in their diet.
 Excessive sugar can cause stomach upset, toxicity, cavities, weight gain, diabetes, and unfavorable metabolic changes such as low energy levels and poor muscle tone.
 If you feed your dog bananas often, they have a high chance of suffering from the above health risks.

 While fiber may be good, it should be availed in moderation.
 Dogs can constipate because of high fiber diets.
 Most dogs have problems digesting bananas in large quantities.
 Although it may appear obvious, you shouldn't feed your pup peeled bananas.

-While the peels aren’t toxic, they are incredibly hard to digest and will most probably cause a blockage in your dog’s stomach.
-Some dogs will vomit banana peels or poop them; however, dogs that eat a significant amount of peels can suffer serious blockages.
+While the peels aren’t toxic to dogs, they are incredibly hard to digest and will most probably cause a blockage in your dog’s stomach.
+Some dogs will vomit banana peels or poop them; however, dogs that eat a large amount of peels can suffer serious blockages.